razaibi/zaunic-lite/README.md

 ```

-3. Create Worksheet to execute/generate in *worksheets* folder (in _.yml_ format).
+3. Create Worksheet to execute/generate in *projects/<name-of-your-project>/worksheets* folder (in _.yml_ format).
 Worksheet drives the sequence of execution of the code generated.

 Sample:
 ```yml